-- to ensure that the regulatory requirements to set contributions so as to ensure the solvency and long-term cost efficiency of the Fund are met and that sufficient funds are available to meet all pension liabilities as they fall due for payment - to ensure that employer contribution rates are as stable as possible - to minimise the long-term cost of the Scheme by recognising the link between assets and liabilities and adopting an investment strategy that balances risk and return - to reflect the different characteristics of employing bodies in determining contribution rates where the administering authority considers it reasonable to do so to use reasonable measures to reduce the risk to other employers and ultimately to the council tax payer from an employer defaulting on its pension obligations.
+- to ensure that the regulatory requirements to set contributions so as to ensure the solvency and long-term cost efficiency of the Fund are met and that sufficient funds are available to meet all pension liabilities as they fall due for payment - to ensure that employer contribution rates are as stable as possible - to minimise the long-term cost of the Scheme by recognising the link between assets and liabilities and adopting an investment strategy that balances risk and return - to reflect the different characteristics of employing bodies in determining contribution rates where the administering authority considers it reasonable to do so

+- to use reasonable measures to reduce the risk to other employers and ultimately to the council tax payer from an employer defaulting on its pension obligations.

-The aim is to achieve 100% solvency over a period of 25 years from 1 April 2022 and to provide stability in employer contribution rates by spreading any increases in rates over a period of time.
+The aim is to achieve 100% solvency over a period of 16 years from 1 April 2020 and to provide stability in employer contribution rates by spreading any increases in rates over a period of time.
 Solvency is achieved when the value of assets held are equal to 100% of the Solvency Target as defined in the Funding Strategy Statement.

-At the 2022 actuarial valuation, the Fund was assessed as 107% funded (99% at the March 2019 valuation).
-This corresponded to a surplus of £637 million (2019 valuation: £78 million deficit) at that time.
+At the 2019 actuarial valuation, the Fund was assessed as 99% funded (81% at the March 2016 valuation).
+This corresponded to a deficit of £78 million (2016 valuation: \pm 1,240 million) at that time.

-The aggregate employer contributions were certified as 18.1% of Pensionable Pay, plus an additional total contribution amount of £2.7 million over 2023/24, £2.8 million over 2024/25 and £2.9 million over 2025/26.
-Some employers were also given the option to pay their employer contributions earlier than the dates assumed in the actuary's calculations, for a discount, based on terms set out in the Rates and Adjustments Certificate.
+The aggregate employer contributions were certified as 18.6% of Pensionable Pay, plus an additional total contribution amount of £7.2 million over 2020/21, £7.5 million over 2021/22 and £7.8 million over 2022/23.